 Newsletters give you the opportunity to showcase employees, company projects, current workload, relevant graphics and highlight any upcoming information that may come in useful to your audience, such as offers, events, product announcements and feedback requests.
 Ongoing communication in your newsletter campaigns will help you retain happy customers and collect valuable insights about them and what they like to see from you.

 Email newsletter ideas – Dedicated Emails

-Dedicated Emails – Dedicated emails, or also known as stand-alone emails, contain information about only one offer or promotion.
+Dedicated emails, also known as stand-alone emails, contain information about only one offer or promotion.
 For example, you can notify your audience about a new service addition to your business, a product release or end of season sale.